renanhiramatsu/LoShuMagicSquare/README.md

 # LoShuMagicSquare
-Elaborating a Lo Shu Magic Square with two-dimensional arrays.
+Lo Shu Magic Square with multi-dimensional arrays.

+# What I used
+Classes inheritance and objects that receives another classes as parameter Multi-dimensional arrays